siegy22/openbao-helm/test/README.md

-# Vault Helm Tests
+# OpenBao Helm Tests

-## Running Vault Helm Acceptance tests
+## Running OpenBao Helm Acceptance tests

 The Makefile at the top level of this repo contains a few target that should help with running acceptance tests in your own GKE instance or in a kind cluster.

-Note that for the Vault Enterprise tests to pass, a `VAULT_LICENSE_CI` environment variable needs to be set to the contents of a valid Vault Enterprise license.

 ### Running in a GKE cluster